Tammy Wynette

 Tammy Wynette (born Virginia Wynette Pugh; May 5, 1942 – April 6, 1998) was an American country music singer and songwriter, considered among the genre's most influential and successful artists.
-Along with Loretta Lynn, Wynette helped bring a woman's perspective to the male-dominated country music field that helped other women find representation in the genre.
+Wynette was one of the few singers who brought a woman's perspective to the male-dominated country music field.
 Her characteristic vocal delivery has been acclaimed by critics, journalists and writers for conveying unique emotion.
 Twenty of her singles topped the US country chart during her career.
-Her signature song "Stand by Your Man" received both acclaim and criticism for its portrayal of women's loyalty towards their husbands.
+Her signature song "Stand by Your Man" received both acclaim and criticism for its portrayal of women's loyalty to their husbands.

 Wynette was born and raised near Tremont, a small town in Itawamba County, Mississippi, by her mother, stepfather, and maternal grandparents.
 During childhood, Wynette picked cotton on her family's farm but also had aspirations of becoming a singer.
 She performed music through her teen years and married Euple Byrd at age 17.
 Wynette enrolled in cosmetology school and later appeared on a local country music television program.
 Wynette then divorced and moved to Nashville, Tennessee, to pursue a country music career in 1965.
 She soon met her second husband, Don Chapel, and eventually signed with Epic Records.
 Under the production of Billy Sherrill, her first single, "Apartment No. 9", was released in 1966.
 In 1967, she had her first commercial success with the single "Your Good Girl's Gonna Go Bad".
 In the late 1960s, Wynette's career rose further with the number one country singles "I Don't Wanna Play House", "D-I-V-O-R-C-E" and the self-penned "Stand by Your Man".